Birth of a law

 M T W T F S S

-• 11.00 - session of the Central European Initiative Parliamentary Committee (National Assembly House, 13 Nikola Pasic Square, Small Hall)
+• 11.00 - the students of the Belgrade Faculty of Law visit the National Assembly House (National Assembly House, 13 Nikola Pasic Square)

 Full event calendar